jashinspires/Production-Grade-LLM-Evaluation-Framework-with-Multi-Metric-Analysis/README.md

 - It could **sound good but be made up** (not grounded in sources)
 - It could answer **a different question** than what was asked

 No single metric catches all of these.
-So I built a system that uses **six different lenses**:
+So this framework uses **six different lenses**:

 ```
 ┌─────────────────────────────────────────────────────────────┐